 Log Calculator

-Log calculator for log, ln, powers, and fractions
+Log calculator for log, ln, powers, fractions, and common mistakes

 Use this log calculator for common logarithms, natural logarithms, and expressions where logs appear inside fractions or powers.

-The calculator recognizes log as base 10 and ln as the natural logarithm.
+The calculator recognizes log as base 10 and ln as the natural logarithm with base e.

 FAQ